New York gay hotel looks to thriving LGBT tourism

 "We have more gay bars here now than we actually have in Chelsea, which was the mainstay of the gay community," said Reisner, referring to another area of the city.

-"Of the 50 million tourists that came to New York City last year, it's estimated that 8 million were LGBT travelers.
-With 105 rooms, we don't expect to house many people, but we expect The OUT NYC will become the epicenter of gay life for LGBT New Yorkers.
+"Of the 50 million tourists that came to New York City last year, it's estimated that 8 million were LGBT travellers.
+With 105 rooms, we don't expect to house many people, but we expect The OUT NYC will become the epicentre of gay life for LGBT New Yorkers.

 "With New York's recent legislation, we look forward not only to hosting countless gay couples, but marrying them as well," Reisner said.